abap-ai/mcp/README.md

+# MCP ABAP Server SDK Downport

+This is an automated donwport of ABAP MCP SDK.
+This is a best effort donwport using the awesome downport features of abaplint.
+Unfortunately I have no system with a release below 7.50 available, therefore bugs and syntax issues are expected.
+Downport target is 7.02 which I assume should work.

+If you face issues feel free to open an issue.

-# ABAP Model Context Protocol Server SDK
+## ABAP Model Context Protocol Server SDK

 [Discord](https://discord.gg/jf2FhnFvSn) - for all ABAP-AI repos.